Interpretable, multi-dimensional Evaluation Framework for Causal Discovery from observational i.i.d. Data: Related Work

 \ac{PNL}s apply a second nonlinearity $f_{i,2}$ on top of the well-known nonlinear \ac{ANM}s.
-As a result of this, the inner noise term is also nonlinearly squashed, which can be attributed to measurement distortions in practice. \shortciteA{PNL_Rankbased} suggest a multivariate formulation of \ac{PNL}s, where $f_{i,1}$ is a function of linearly weighted first-order terms and quadratic components of $pa_{i}(X)$, and $f_{i,2}$ is a power function raised to the exponent $\frac{1}{3}$. \shortciteA{PNL_Second_Multivariate} select \ac{GP} and $Sigmoid$-based transformations for $f_{i,1}$ and $f_{i,2}$, respectively.
-With regard to the identifiability of \ac{PNL}s, \shortciteA{PNL_Indentify} report that among the two nonlinearities, $f_{i,1}$ is assumed not to be an invertible function.
-Furthermore, the true \ac{DAG} can be recovered from the \ac{PNL} model, if both $f_{i,1}$ and $f_{i,2}$ are three-times differentiable, and if the density of the disturbances is not Gaussian, log-mixed-linear-and-exponential, or a genralized mixture of two exponentials.\\
+As a result, the inner noise term is also nonlinearly transformed, which can be attributed to measurement distortions in practice. \citet{PNL_Rankbased} suggest a multivariate formulation of \ac{PNL}s, where $f_{i,1}$ is a function of linearly weighted first-order terms and quadratic components of $pa_{i}(X)$, and $f_{i,2}$ is a power function raised to the exponent $\frac{1}{3}$. \citet{PNL_Second_Multivariate} select \ac{GP} and $Sigmoid$-based transformations for $f_{i,1}$ and $f_{i,2}$, respectively.
+Concerning the identifiability of \ac{PNL}s, \citet{PNL_Indentify} report that among the two nonlinearities, $f_{i,1}$ is assumed not to be an invertible function.
+Furthermore, the true \ac{DAG} can be recovered from the \ac{PNL} model, if both $f_{i,1}$ and $f_{i,2}$ are three times differentiable, and if the density of the disturbances is not Gaussian, log-mixed-linear-and-exponential, or a generalized mixture of two exponentials.\\

 In contrast to \ac{PNL} causal models, \ac{NANM}s do not assume the nonlinearly transformed noise terms to be an additive component in the \ac{SCM}.
-Based on the formulations presented in the literature, \ac{NANM}s can be expressed mathematically in the following way \shortcite{ENCO, ENCO_SEM,SAM,CAM}:\\
+Based on the formulations presented in the literature, \ac{NANM}s can be expressed in the following way \citep{ENCO, ENCO_SEM,SAM,CAM}:\\

-where the disturbances $N_i$ are stacked to the set of parent attributes, before the nonlinear transformation is applied.
-In this regard, suggested choices for $f_i$ are the forward pass of a $Tanh$-based \ac{MLP} with a single hidden layer having 20 units, and an \ac{GP} function.
+where the disturbances $N_i$ are stacked to the set of parent attributes before the nonlinear transformation is applied.
+Suggested choices for $f_i$ are the forward pass of a $Tanh$-based \ac{MLP} with a single hidden layer having 20 units and an \ac{GP} function.
 In contrast to the identifiability assumptions of linear and nonlinear \ac{SCM}s presented in this section, the research studies dealing with \ac{NANM}s do not impose any restriction on the distribution of the noise terms.\\